test1477/vdewsvw/README.md

     process_single_repository(owner, repo_name, access_token, output_base)
 ```

-This script now includes:
+This script includes all the modifications we've discussed:

-1. Proper comments for each function explaining their purpose and parameters.
-2. A modification in the `generate_sbom` function to exclude components with PURLs starting with "pkg:github", "pkg:githubactions", or "pkg:actions".
-3. Improved error handling and logging throughout the script.
-4. A clean structure that separates concerns into different functions for better readability and maintainability.
+1. It fetches dependencies for a single GitHub repository.
+2. It generates a CycloneDX SBOM with components populated from the packages in the dependency data.
+3. It excludes GitHub Actions components (those starting with pkg:github, pkg:githubactions, or pkg:actions).
+4. It handles version ranges and special characters in version strings.
+5. It includes the version in both the `bom-ref` and `purl` fields for each component.
+6. It uses the package name directly from the `name` field.
+7. It saves the generated SBOM as a JSON file in the specified output directory.

-To use this script, replace the placeholder values in the `if __name__ == "__main__":` block with your actual GitHub repository details and access token.
-Then run the script to generate an SBOM for the specified repository, excluding GitHub Actions components.
+To use this script:

+1. Replace the placeholder values in the `if __name__ == "__main__":` block with your actual GitHub repository details and access token.
+2. Ensure you have the required Python libraries installed (`requests`, `PyGithub`, `pytz`).
+3. Run the script to generate an SBOM for the specified repository.

+This script should now correctly handle various version formats and include them in the `bom-ref` and `purl` fields as requested.